atulvarshneya/quantum-computing/qucircuit/README.md

 prints out the sequence of gates in the circuit.
 The argument `show_noise` selects if the noise elements are listed or hidden.

 #### `get_gates_list()`
-returns list of all gates available in this circuit.
-Note any custom gates are included in the list.
+returns list of all gates available in the circuit.
+Any custom gates defined for the circuit are included in the list.

 ### Methods - noise API